-The overall goal for Swedish labour market policy is to reach the lowest level of unemployment in the EU by 2020.
-An important part of the government's work agenda is active labour market policy.
-Prioritised areas are thus to achieve better labour market matching and reduce time spent in unemployment among young people.
+An important part of the Swedish government's work agenda is active labour market policy.
+To achieve better labour market matching and by that reduce time spent in unemployment among young people has been among the government priorities.

 A number of measures have been undertaken in recent years to increase youth employment.
 Reforms have been made in the areas of education, labour market and tax policy (for more information see Section 3.6 Integration of Young People in the labour market).
 The overall aim of the measures for youth is to support their entry into the labour market or to find a way for them to pursue and complete education.